 To register your Ubuntu clients, you need a bootstrap repository.
 By default, bootstrap repositories are automatically created, and regenerated daily for all synchronized products.
-You can manually create the bootstrap repository from the command prompt, using this command:
+You can manually create the

 For more information on registering your clients, see Client-configuration > Registration-overview.